 After a bill is adopted in committee and reported to the House, the next stage is report stage, which takes place in the House.

 Report stage is not a detailed line-by-line examination of a bill, but a review of the bill as reported from the committee.
 Since there is no clause-by-clause consideration of a bill, the only subjects for debate are the amendments proposed at report stage.
 These are called "report stage motions".
-If none are proposed or selected, there is no report stage debate.
+If none are proposed, there is no report stage debate.
 The House votes on the bill as reported and may then proceed immediately to third reading.

-If a Member has a proposal for an amendment, he or she should access the legislative drafting services offered by lawyers in the Office of the Law Clerk and Parliamentary Counsel.
-Based on written instructions given to them by Members, the legislative counsel will draft amendments on a confidential basis, in both official languages and in accordance with established legislative drafting standards.
-Once drafted, the report stage motions (amendments) will be sent to the Member, who can then decide whether he or she wishes to proceed with them.
+If a member has a proposal for an amendment, he or she should access the legislative drafting services offered by lawyers in the Office of the Law Clerk and Parliamentary Counsel.
+Based on written instructions given to them by members, the legislative counsel will draft amendments on a confidential basis, in both official languages and in accordance with established legislative drafting standards.
+Once drafted, the report stage motions (amendments) will be sent to the member, who can then decide whether he or she wishes to proceed with them.